MonikaKatarzyna/GCDpro/README.md

 # GCDpro

-This repo is supposed to explain how the scripts for the project work.

 There is just one run_analysis.R code that does all that is needed to prepare the tidy data set for this project.

-# GCDpro

 This repo explains how the script for the project work.